 “No engine vibration or anything like that,” Brett tells the others what they all know.

 Looking out of their portal, they can see the vast red planet sprawled out beneath them.
 What was once a blanket of rust-colored devastation is now polka-dotted with little green oases spreading all over the valleys.
 Brett couldn’t appreciate how many and how vast they had spread until now.

 “The only thing is that I’m barely breaking a sweat guys.
 When do I get to put the pedal to the metal, so to speak?”
 The Beatle asks them.

 “Yes, you’ll get the chance to spread your wings tomorrow.
-This was just your wake up call and you did good, my friend,” Dr. VanDerbeek says, looking around the dome at no one in particular.
+This was just your wake up call and you did good, my friend,” Dr. VanDerbeek says, looking around at no one in particular.

 “Now, I suggest that you take this mission a little more seriously, Mr. Beatle.
 This is the most important mission that you will ever know and so we need you to follow all of our instructions to the letter.
 Is that understood, Beatle?”
 VanDerbeek transmits.